US STOCKS-Wall Street hits record highs, S&P 500 pierces 2,500

 Among the laggards was Oracle, which sank 7.67 percent, its worst day in more than four years after disappointing forecasts for its profit and cloud business.

 About 8.5 billion shares changed hands on U.S. exchanges, above the 20-day average of 5.9 billion shares.
-(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski, Jonathan Oatis and David Gregorio)
+(Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and Jonathan Oatis)